Haru1O1/Haru1O1.github.io/_posts/2025-01-17-Learning_HTML_Day7_8.md

 ## Day 8 - Videos 95-109
 - React Server vs React Client Components
     - Components are labeled as a **server** or **client** depending on how its rendered
-    - A internet browser has no idea that React's JS or any other library are being in use
+    - An internet browser has no idea that React's JS or any other library is in use
         - It does not understand the code
         - So React needs to take the code and transform it into something the browser can understand
             - This is known as the rendering process
                 - If the rendering is done on the server it is a **Server Component**
                 - If the rendering is done on the browser it is a **Client Component**
     - **Server Component**
-        - By default all React components are labled as **Server Component**
+        - By default, all React components are labeled as **Server Component**
         - `How It Works`
             - When a client visits a website the server checks the React JS code and turns it into a HTML page
             - That page is then sent back to the browser who then shows it to the client